 You may have observed some kind of dust in your hand whenever you tend to touch or grab a moth.
 This dust is nothing but the tiny scales that serves many functions for the moth.
 Is moth powder poisonous?
 Can moths kill you?
+Why are moths dusty?
+What is the powdery stuff on moths?
+Do moths turn to dust?

 These are the most intriguing questions about moths you can listen to everywhere.
 In this article, you’ll be able to learn more about these dust particles.
 You would know whether they are harmful to humans, or not.